-- BAD 1113-Introduction to Business.
-This course is designed to provide the student with a general background of the nature of business and a preliminary idea of the various areas of business specialization.
-(3,3,0) - BAD 1313-Business Mathematics.
+- BAD 1313-Business Mathematics.
 Review of the four fundamental operations of arithmetic giving a systemic treatment of the topics which one might encounter in daily affairs.
-(3,3,0) - BAD 2323-Business Statistics.
-An introduction to basic statistics.
-Topics covered include measures of central tendency and variability, confidence intervals, hypothesis testing, t-distribution, and regression and correlation analysis.
 (3,3,0) - BAD 2413-Business Law I. This course is designed to acquaint the students with the fundamental principles of law as they relate to the basic legal problems of business transactions in our economy.
-Special attention will be given to: an introduction to law, law of contracts, agency and employment, negotiable instruments and commercial paper.
+Special attention will be given to: an introduction law, law of contracts, agency and employment, negotiable instruments and commercial paper.
+(3,3,0) - BAD 2533-Business Management and Microcomputers.
+An introduction to the main microcomputer software packages used in business and to the components of an information system to include spreadsheets, data-base, retrieval, records management, and electronic communication.
 (3,3,0)